Murder of Brooke Hart and the lynching of Thomas Harold Thurmond and John M. Holmes: Overnight lynching November 26–27

 Authorities "expected trouble if and when the missing body was found".
 After the discovery of Brooke's body on Sunday, November 26, word went out immediately throughout northern California.
 All day Sunday and into the evening, radio stations issued inflammatory announcements that a lynching would occur that night in St. James Park in San Jose.
 Crowds began to gather outside the jail at around 11 a.m., shortly after local newspapers had run extra editions announcing that Brooke's body had been found.
-Sheriff Emig pre-emptively ordered the erection of an improvised barricade of parked automobiles and trucks to protect the jail.
+Sheriff Emig ordered the erection of an improvised barricade of parked automobiles and trucks to protect the jail.
 By 9:00 p.m., a mob estimated by the press to range anywhere from 5,000 to 15,000 men, women, and children were jammed into the park, with an estimated 3,000 vehicles left on streets nearby.

 Governor Rolph was in regular telephonic communication with Raymond Cato, whom he had appointed to head the California Highway Patrol.
 Cato was ensconced in the home of a Rolph political ally and neighbor in the mountains west of San Jose with an open phone line to the jail.
 Although the crowd was characterized as "good natured" earlier in the day, periodically there was an ominous chanting of "Eleven o'clock!"